 - All campsites in the park come with a bear-resistant food storage locker, and campers are required to use them.

 Explore More of California's Outdoors

 Exploring Yosemite: Once you've secured a campsite, you can focus on activities.
 Interested in hiking?
-Check out our detailed article on the Best Hikes in Yosemite.
+Check out our detailed article on the best hikes in Yosemite.
 To make sure you don't miss any of the park's highlights, have a look at our article on the Top Attractions & Things to Do in Yosemite.

-- Camping: If you are planning on spending more time camping in California, narrow down your choices with our series of feature articles on camping.
+Camping in California: If you are planning on spending more time camping in California, narrow down your choices with our series of feature articles on camping.
 Camp below the giant trees at Sequoia NP, Kings Canyon NP, and Redwood National and State Parks.
 To enjoy some water activities, check out the best campgrounds in Lake Tahoe.
-For something a little hotter, head to the jewel of the desert, Joshua Tree National Park.
+For something a little hotter, head to the jewel of the desert and camp at Joshua Tree National Park.
 Each of these offers a completely different experience, with incredible sights and things to do.